precocity/gcp-retail-workshop-2018/airflow/README.md

 ![Airflow Step3a](assets/bq-graph.png)

 Click the Refresh icon until the task has successfully run.
 Then, select the task and click the View Log button again.

+>If the task moves to retry state, it may be due to the fact that you have more than one Google cloud project registered.
+If this happens, deleting the task, or waiting for it to fail, should allow the second run to work correctly.

 ![Airflow Step3b](assets/bq-init-log.png)